-Afrofuturism can allow for the construction of alternative imaginaries, for example in practice by allowing differently socially situated communities to imagine "What would Facebook look like if it were designed by and for" Indigenous Americans [...] or descendants of the African diaspora?"
+Afrofuturism can allow for the construction of alternative imaginaries in practice by allowing differently socially situated communities to imagine "What would Facebook look like if it were designed by and for Indigenous Americans . . . or descendants of the African diaspora?"
 (Grue, 2020, p.
 39).
 In addition, decolonial audiovisual literacy projects provide important groundwork.
-For example, at the University of Veracruz (Mexico), students participating in the Sound Film Grammar class form a community of practice to develop "decolonial audiovisual literacy" as a "political-pedagogical project", over the course of the program participants are motivated to develop alternative anti-racist "gazes to offer resistance to the coloniality of seeing" (Moedano, Hernández Vasquez, Méndez-Tello, 2019, p.
+For example, at the University of Veracruz (Mexico), students participating in the Sound Film Grammar class form a community of practice to develop "decolonial audiovisual literacy" as a "political-pedagogical project"; over the course of the program, participants are motivated to develop alternative antiracist "gazes to offer resistance to the coloniality of seeing" (Moedano et al., 2019, p.
 206).
-Decolonizing media literacy revolves around making visible the politics of representation in reproducing privilege and disadvantage in for example "the symbolic construction of "indigenous", "spaniards", "blacks" and "mestizos"; while it recognized and empowered subjects in diversity" (Moedano, 2018, p.
+Decolonizing media literacy revolves around making visible the politics of representation in reproducing privilege and disadvantage in, for example, "the symbolic construction of 'indigenous,' 'spaniards,' 'blacks,' and 'mestizos'; while it recognized and empowered subjects in diversity" (Moedano, 2018, p.
 201).

-Alongside thinking about structural inequalities that prevent marginalised groups from being represented in the public sphere and creating opportunities for self-representation of these groups, we also need to consider the question: who is listening (Levine, 2008)?
+In addition to thinking about structural inequalities that prevent marginalized groups from being represented in the public sphere and creating opportunities for self-representation of these groups, the following question must also be considered: Who is listening (Levine, 2008)?
 No structural change can come about without majority groups becoming receptive to attend to those demands.
-Looking at community media interventions that focus on giving voice to marginalised communities, Tanja Dreher reminds us that speaking up does not guarantee being heard, but rather depends on being 'granted an audience' (2010, p.
+Examining community media interventions that focus on giving voice to marginalized communities, Tanja Dreher (2010) reminds readers that speaking up does not guarantee being heard but, rather, depends on being "granted an audience" (p.
 99).
-Susan Bickford (1996) mainly focuses on politics of listening and argues that not listening is an active exercise of power by the privileged in the society (1996, p.
+Susan Bickford (1996) mainly focuses on politics of listening and argues that not listening is an active exercise of power by the privileged in society (p.
 3).
-Listening requires the listener to quiet their inner voice and leave themselves open to persuasion and it opens up a possibility for learning and connection (Bickford, 1996 cit. in Dreher, 2010, p.
+Listening requires the listener to quiet their inner voice and leave themself open to persuasion, and it opens up a possibility for learning and connection (Bickford, 1996, cited in Dreher, 2010, p.
 100).
-Challenging the concentration of media power and developing an inclusive approach to media literacy education requires the consideration of the politics and power of listening and hearing (Dreher, 2010, p.
-101) as well as the audiences of media products, which emerge out of media literacy projects (Levine, 2008).
+Challenging the concentration of media power and developing an inclusive approach to media literacy education require the consideration of the politics and power of listening and hearing (Dreher, 2010, p.
+101), as well as the audiences of media products, which emerge out of media literacy projects (Levine, 2008).

-Taking the considerations above as a starting point, we would like to propose four principles to work towards a more systematic approach to critical media literacy education.
-Firstly, inclusive media literacy should address not only migrants, refugees, minorities, LGBTQs, disabled people and other suppressed groups, but the entire society: diversity is not only a responsibility or burden of minorities, migrants and refugees.
-Secondly, media literacy education should build people's critical thinking skills about the mediated constructions of reality challenging the dominant representations that are disseminated through media.
-Thirdly, media literacy education can also equip people with skills to raise their own voice and be represented with their own through media production and participation.
-Fourthly, media literacy education should include attempts to promote a culture of listening.
-It is not only a matter of giving voice to those who are under- or misrepresented and suppressed in and through dominant media structures, but also about who is listening and how.
-Beyond empowering those marginalised to speak up, there is a dire need for those in the centre to hear, both those who produce media and their imagined audiences.
-In today's societies divided not only by ethnic and socio-economic differences, but physical borders, walls or global pandemics, an inclusive media literacy education is necessary for building bridges of communication and understanding.
+Taking the previously discussed considerations as a starting point, four principles to work toward a more systematic approach to critical media literacy education are proposed here.
+First, inclusive media literacy should address not only migrants, refugees, minorities, LGBTQs, disabled people, and other suppressed groups but also the entire society: diversity is not just a responsibility or burden of minorities, migrants, and refugees.
+Second, media literacy education should build people's critical thinking skills about the mediated constructions of reality challenging the dominant representations that are disseminated through media.
+Third, media literacy education can equip people with skills to raise their own voice and be represented with their own through media production and participation.
+Fourth, media literacy education should include attempts to promote a culture of listening.
+It is not only a matter of giving voice to those who are under- or misrepresented and suppressed in and through dominant media structures but also about who is listening and how.
+In addition to empowering those marginalized to speak up, there is a dire need for those in the center to hear, both those who produce media and their imagined audiences.
+In today's societies divided not only by ethnic and socioeconomic differences but also by physical borders, walls, or global pandemics, an inclusive media literacy education is necessary for building bridges of communication and understanding.